farski/shoryuken-waiter/README.md

 Based heavily on the concept of [`shoryuken-later`](https://github.com/joekhoobyar/shoryuken-later), `Shoryuken::Waiter` allows jobs to be scheduled greater that 15 minutes into the future when using [Shoryuken](https://github.com/phstc/shoryuken).

 _**Notice:** Version 0.x is tightly coupled Rails and Shoryuken SQS queues.
-1.x should add support for Shoryuken workers (currently only Active Job is supported), and more configurable DynamoDB tables._
+1.x should add support for Shoryuken workers (currently only Active Job is supported), and more configurable DynamoDB tables.
+0.0.x builds rely on Shoryuken changes that have not yet been merged into master._

 ## Usage